 One of New York City's best-kept secrets is the Staten Island Greenbelt—a network of lush parks, wetlands, open meadows and hiking trails located in what is often referred to as NYC's “greenest borough.”
-Protected by the Greenbelt Conservancy (in partnership with the New York City Department of Parks and Recreation), this 2,800-acre natural resource is home to the City's largest remaining forest preserve—something of note in such a rapidly developing borough.
-Within the Greenbelt there are natural areas (some of which are accessible to the public, some not) along with more traditional parks.
+Protected by the Greenbelt Conservancy (in partnership with the New York City Department of Parks and Recreation), this nearly 3,000-acre natural resource is home to the City's largest remaining forest preserve—something of note in such a rapidly developing borough.
+Within the Greenbelt there are natural sections (some of which are accessible to the public) along with more traditional parks.
 The Greenbelt hosts more than 1 million visitors annually and offers many activities in addition to hiking, such as birding, fitness classes, golf, tennis and carousel rides.
-For more about all that this nature-rich area has to offer, read on.
+For more about this nature-rich area, read on.

-An effort to preserve the area's natural beauty, The Greenbelt was formally designated in 1984.
+In an effort to preserve the area's natural beauty, the Greenbelt was formally designated in 1984.
 Spread throughout the center of the borough, the vast landmass extends from Todt Hill on the north end to Arden Heights on the south.
 From east to west, it's bordered by the New Dorp and Travis neighborhoods.
-The Greenbelt Nature Center is a good first stop on your tour of the area.
-It contains exhibitions about Greenbelt history, geography, events and what there is to see in the area.
+The Greenbelt Nature Center is a good first stop on your tour.
+It contains exhibitions about Greenbelt history, geography, events and what there is to see in the vicinity.
 The center is also home to programs and other activities.
 The easiest way to reach the Greenbelt—and navigate it—is by car.
 Those without access to their own transportation can take the free-of-charge Staten Island Ferry and then catch the S62 bus, which stops at the entrance to the centrally located Willowbrook Park.
 Other parts of the Greenbelt are also accessible by bus; visit the Greenbelt's directions page for more information.

 What to Do